-Performance with differential input signals is better than with single-ended signals.
+Single-ended performance is inferior to performance obtained when differential input signals are used.
 For this reason, single-ended operation is not recommended.
 However, if single ended-operation is required and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. mid point voltage of the driven input.
-The peak-to-peak differential input signal at the driven input pin should be twice the reference voltage to maximize SNR and SINAD performance (Figure 34b).
+The peak-to-peak differential input signal at the driven input pin should be twice the reference voltage to maximize SNR and SINAD performance (Figure 29b).
 For example, set V{REF} to 0.5V, bias V{IN} - to 1.0V and drive V{IN} + with a signal range of 0.5V to 1.5V.

-Because very large input signal swings can degrade distortion performance, better performance with a single-ended input can be obtained by reducing the reference voltage when maintaining a full-range output.
-Table 1 and Table 2 indicate the input to output relationship of the ADC10DL065.
+Because very large input signal swings can degrade distortion performance, better performance with a singleended input can be obtained by reducing the reference voltage when maintaining a full-range output.
+Table 1 and Table 2 indicate the input to output relationship of the ADC11DL066.
+Note again that single-ended operation of the ADC11DL066 is not recommended because of the degraded performance that results.
+A single-ended to differential conversion circuit is shown in Figure 32